 With that in check, the application can be downloaded here.
 Or you can fetch it from my GitHub repository, although you will need the Turbo C compiler to compile this; ideally through the BUILD.BAT batch script.

 Now, the command line options are easy to follow.
-You need to seek the tape to the desired place and then use the /R, /D or /X commands to read from the tape to save it to a file, dump it to the screen as raw ASCII or execute the read data as machine code, respectively.
+You need to seek the tape to the desired place and then use the /R command to read from the tape to save it to a file (or directly to a realmode RAM segment – take care not to overwrite something vital in memory!); /D to dump the tape contents to the screen as raw ASCII or /X to execute the read data as machine code, respectively.
 Whatever is read from the tape is not “parsed” in any way to preserve the interface, so there is no dedicated “LOAD” command to search for a custom application/data/whatever.

 Even though specifying the number of bytes to read is optional, it is a good practice to note it down, and to always specify it after the read command.
 Otherwise, 5150CAXX does not know how big the data stream is going to be read from tape, and as such, it will continue reading until it reaches a “bad tape signal” or a CRC error, stopping the read.